adeelzahid94/adeelzahid94/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I am pursuing Masters at University of California, Berkeley focusing on Product Management

 - :penguin: I love to work at the intersection of computer science, design and business.
 Product Management is the perfect mix
 - 🌱 My aim is to build products from group up that delight users and bring them value